willowisp01/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Details of Contact**:
+  * Name: Name of the contact
+  * Student ID: Unique identifier of the contact
+  * Email: Unique email address of contact
+  * Grade: Letter grade of contact
+  * Group: Formation of multiple contacts

 --------------------------------------------------------------------------------------------------------------------